 Why Interest Alone Is Not Enough

 Choosing a general area inside real estate that you care about is the starting point.
-But caring about something does not automatically make it marketable.
+But caring about something doesn't automatically make it marketable.

 You might love talking about first-time buyers.
 Or staging.
 Or market trends.
 That's good.

-But agents do not get traction because something is interesting.
+But agents don't get traction because something is interesting.
 They get traction because something feels frustrating, confusing, or misunderstood to buyers or sellers.

-People do not respond to “I love real estate.”
+People don't respond to "I love real estate."

 They respond to "I keep seeing buyers mess this up."